-Listed below are excerpt from the various official documents that recognize, regulate and promotes the status of the IstroRomanian community.
+Listed below are excerpt from the various official documents that recognize, regulate, and promote the status of the IstroRomanian community.

 Full text: Hrvatski | English